 Then for the afternoon we caught a trike to Nacpan beach 1200pesos return.
+The driver sits and waits for you to come back when you are ready.
 About an hours drive from El Nido town, with mainly clear roads until you get to the beach.
 The beach is HUGE claimed to be One of the best beaches in Asia, Beautiful sand, beautiful water, had fun in the huge waves.
 The most important is not touched by human modernisation.

 As soon as l arrived l realised hardly any shade, other than WAY back on the beach and under a few palm trees.

-This place is so good, we have spent the rest of the day on this beautiful beach.
-Restaurant is available there until 8 or 10 in the evening.
+This area is so good, we have spent the rest of the day on this beautiful beach.
+We had an amazing day here just walking up and down the beach, relaxing on a sun lounger.
+There are a couple of Restaurants available there until 8 or 10 in the evening.